Location based data: So much more than just GPS.

 It seems, therefore, that data based on customer location could give rise to a new type of real-time bidding within advertising and marketing agencies.
 The ability of geo-technology to collect unprecedented amounts of data about customers which can then be used to sell products via tailored rewards, discounts and perks has catapulted it to the forefront of mobile technology.

-Beacon technology is already being successfully implemented by the retail industry, which we’ve covered in depth in a recent blog.
+Beacon technology is already being successfully implemented in the retail industry.
 According to Cisco, 47% of us want to receive vouchers on our mobile device when in or near a retail store, which can be used to a retailer’s advantage, provided they remember the importance of allowing customers to opt-in to this type of triggered messaging.

 It’s not all a walk-in-the-park for retailers though, as contacting 500 people from your database who live within a certain radius of your shop and sending them an offer for discounted dog food in store (when only half of them might own a dog) is lazy and unlikely to reap the type of rewards one might hope for.
 Geolocation based data and technology is therefore only valuable when combined with detailed information on purchasing habits and preferences, and utilised by companies who have segmented lists that can deliver relevant offers to the right set of customers.